lasopablo/mercure-motionCorr_dicom/README.md

 ## About

-Enhanced algorithm efficiency by revising I/O functions and integrating advanced features, increasing efficiency by 15% performance and reducing costs in AWS.
+Used dcm2niix fucntions for enhanced algorithm efficiency by revising I/O functions and integrating advanced features, increasing efficiency by 15% performance and reducing costs in AWS.